Page Reviewed / Updated - January 22, 2021

 While a newcomer to the industry compared to some of the other companies on our list, ListenClear has made a name for itself by providing consumers with powerful hearing aids at an affordable price.
 Combined with its warranties and cleaning services to keep all hearing aids running smoothly and efficiently, ListenClear provides some of the best value products on the market.

-The company also offers outstanding customer service, allowing users to call in for help with making adjustments to the hearing aids at home so that they can avoid sending them in for service as much as possible.
+The company also offers outstanding customer service.
+It allows users to call in for help with making adjustments to the hearing aids at home so they can avoid sending them in for service as much as possible.

 One thing that truly sets ListenClear apart from other online-only retailers is its custom programming.
 While other online sellers send out hearing aids with minimal customization, ListenClear provides customers with the opportunity to submit an audiogram from their audiologist for a personally tuned product.

 ListenClear currently offers three models of hearing aids.
-The ListenClear Pro Hearing Aid is created for users with mild to moderately severe hearing loss and is a customizable product that customers can use right out of the box with no audiologist appointment necessary.
-While similar to the Pro, the Premier model is capable of assisting users with severe hearing loss and comes with a remote control, allowing users to further customize and fine-tune their experience.
+The ListenClear Pro Hearing Aid is created for users with mild to moderately severe hearing loss.
+It is a customizable product that customers can use right out of the box with no audiologist appointment necessary.
+While similar to the Pro, the Premier model is capable of assisting users with severe hearing loss and comes with a remote control.
+This allows users to further customize and fine-tune their experience.
 The Shadow model is virtually invisible as it sits inside the ear canal and is appropriate for users with mild to moderate hearing loss.
 All models are available individually to accommodate users with single-sided deafness as well as in pairs.

 |Hearing loss||Mild - moderate||Mild - Moderate||Mild - moderate|